Canis lupus familiaris

 Maintenance and Grooming

 This is a large and athletic breed that needs rigorous exercise, including daily jogs, hide-and-seek, fetch, flying disc, and similar games.
 They like to swim, so if you live near a lake or the ocean, this dog will love it.
 What it enjoys best, though, is running freely outdoors.
 They do not do well in apartments or small houses.
-They do best in large homes with space to roam, especially a farm or ranch with livestock and an active family.
+They do best in large homes with space to roam, especially on a farm or ranch with livestock and an active family.
 Make sure any toys you provide are designed for large and powerful breeds.
+They will chew up toys that aren’t durable and swallow little pieces of them.

 Early training is essential with a large breed dog as they can become unmanageable when full-grown if their training is neglected.
 Training and socialization should accustom them to small children, other dogs (especially smaller ones), and strangers.
 Owners should train puppies to accept a grooming routine that includes nail trims, ear cleaning, and teeth brushing.